VladPVS/FastSearchLibraryNETCore/README.md

   instead of delegate.

   The difference between these method is represented by next example.
-  They all search in on C:\, D:\ drives .txt files that contain at least one of the next expression: "first search expression", "second search expression" ignoring text case.
+  They all search on C:\ and D:\ drives .txt files that contain at least one of the next expression: "first search expression", "second search expression" ignoring text case.

   Example: